deegrate/Web-Scraping/README.md

 It has a Node.js source code, custom Dockerfile and it's hosted in a Git repository.
 Feel free to copy this actor, modify it and use it in your own actors.

-Are you missing anything?
-Something not clear?
-Please let us know at support@apify.com

 To run the actor in your local environment, simply run the following commands: